Chapter 22 : Hot Legs

 Peter took another deep breath and brushed some dust off of his Gryffindor sweater before following Luciana’s lead.
 The weekend’s events finally shocked his system and his mind turned to mush as his feet took control and propelled him towards the Hospital Wing.
 When he entered the Infirmary, Peter brushed by several people but did not feel their touch; he heard the worried chatter of other students but tuned them out.
 He finally collapsed into a small visitor’s chair next to his girlfriend’s sickbed and rubbed his tired eyes as he adjusted to the bright light.

 How could he have been this stupid?
 Aeryn didn’t deserve to be cursed … and yet, here she was in the Hospital Wing, all because he had an obsession with Dark Magic and a certain Slytherin temptress.
-As his mind wandered towards a state of total unease, he began to frown sharply.
+He began to frown sharply.

 But as he let out several heaved breaths, Peter knew that even if the offer presented itself, he wouldn’t have chosen anyone other than Luciana.
-The Slytherin was only 18 years old but wielded a commanding presence that was way beyond her years.
-She demanded respect and played the perfect dominatrix.
-And she was right – he would always come crawling back, no matter how hard he tried to resist her.
+The Slytherin was only 18 years old, but wielded a commanding presence that was way beyond her years.
+She demanded respect, played the perfect dominatrix, and was right – he would always come crawling back, no matter how hard he tried to resist her.

 “Mr. Pettigrew,” a female voice said softly as she shook him out of his daze.
 Peter blinked several times and looked up from his seat to see his Defense Against the Dark Arts Professor put a hand on his shoulder.